-approximately 80 years old and has been built into the slope so that the main entrance is approximately with stairs that take occupants up to a higher office space level that is approximately three times the floor space of the lower floor space.
+ne existing business premises is located on a steep sloping site.
+This building is approximately 80 years old and has been built into the slope so that the main entrance is the lower side, with stairs that take occupants up to a higher office space level that is approximately three times the floor space of the lower floor space.